JosefMackuAmn/smlk_assignment/README.md

 Needed changes if this should be a production project are listed in file **inproduction.txt**.

+*Little note*: For testing purposes, I liked to use these stories: 123 & 28975856.
+Just so you don't have to look other ids up :)

 # Routes documentation

 All the routes send *Content-Type: application/json* header.
 Potential error messages are sent in the following format: